g33kmaddy/WhereIsMyCab/README.md

-# WhereIsMyCab
+# Sparkjava Elasticsearch Demonstration

-Small project on sparkjava framework and elastic search.
+Small project which can show the capability of Sparkjava and Elasticesearch framework.